nanahs/elm-checkers/README.md

 ### Features not working
-Force to jump and Draw via 50+ moves
+Force to jump, multijump, and Draw via 50+ moves

 ### Play Right Away:
 Open the index.html in the dist/ folder